omarmoreta/Final-Project/README.md

 ## ChangeLogs
 From most recent commits down to the oldest.

+- added controllers and encryption
+- Merge pull request #35 from omarmoreta/WinLoss
+- added register form
+- added login menu
+- added login and loss screen properties and hotkeys, working on login screen
+- Merge branch 'main' of https://github.com/omarmoreta/Final-Project into WinLoss Updating this branch
+- Merge pull request #33 from omarmoreta/heroku
+- merged
+- added base files for winning / losing screen
+- changes
+- make it better
+- initial commit
+- Merge branch 'enemyFollow' of https://github.com/omarmoreta/Final-Project into deployment
+- added flip troll depending on player
+- untracking package-lock and placed in gitignore
+- merging branches with new package-lock changes
+- removed package-lock from being tracked
+- Merge branch 'main' into main
+- Merge branch 'main' of https://github.com/omarmoreta/Final-Project into deployment
+- fix
+- changed var to let
+- added collision for the trolls
+- fixed #16 enemies follow the character at different speeds
+- Merge pull request #31 from omarmoreta/interface
+- Update README.md
 - merging interface
 - merged PauseUI
 - adding all branches together